saurabhkirtani/touch-sensor-azureIoT/Readme.md

     -   VCC of touch sensor to 5V PWR (Pin 2) of Raspberry Pi
     -   SIG of touch sensor to GPIO 2 (Pin 3) of Raspberry Pi

-*Note: GND, VCC and SIG are specified near the touch sensor pins.
+**Note**: GND, VCC and SIG are specified near the touch sensor pins.

     Follow this setup for connections with the Buzzer: